 Section 7(b)(4) of the ESA requires NMFS to issue a statement specifying the impact of any incidental take on listed species, which results from an agency action otherwise found to comply with Section 7(a)(2) of the ESA.
-It also states that the RPMs necessary to minimize the impacts of take and the terms and conditions to implement those measures must be provided and must be implemented.
+It also states that NMFS shall identify the RPMs necessary to minimize the impacts of take and the terms and conditions to implement the RPMs.
 Only incidental taking by the federal agency or applicant that complies with the specified terms and conditions is authorized.